agsb/jelly/README.md

 Jelly includes: (list can grow)

-  - a noop, to do nothing, and move forward (or backward) code tape one step;
+  - a noop, to do nothing, and movescode tape one step, forward or backward;

-  - a eof, to end of code and halt, as a complete Turing Machine;
+  - a eof, to end of code and halt, to be a complete Turing Machine;

 ### Jelly ideas